nasa/GeneLab_Data_Processing/RNAseq/Workflow_Documentation/NF_RCP-F/README.md

 1. **Analysis Staging Subworkflow**

    - Description:
-     - This subworkflow extracts the metadata parameters (e.g. organism, library layout) needed for processing from the GLDS ISA archive and retrieves the raw reads files hosted on the [GeneLab Data Repository](https://genelab-data.ndc.nasa.gov/genelab/projects).
+     - This subworkflow extracts the metadata parameters (e.g. organism, library layout) needed for processing from the OSD/GLDS ISA archive and retrieves the raw reads files hosted on the [Open Science Data Repository (OSDR)](https://osdr.nasa.gov/bio/repo/).
-       > *GLDS ISA archive*: ISA directory containing Investigation, Study, and Assay (ISA) metadata files for a respective GLDS dataset - the *ISA.zip file is located in the [GLDS repository](https://genelab-data.ndc.nasa.gov/genelab/projects) under 'STUDY FILES' -> 'Study Metadata Files' for any GLDS dataset in the GeneLab Data Repository.
+       > *OSD/GLDS ISA archive*: ISA directory containing Investigation, Study, and Assay (ISA) metadata files for a respective GLDS dataset - the *ISA.zip file is located in the [OSDR](https://osdr.nasa.gov/bio/repo/) under 'Files' -> 'Study Metadata Files' for any GeneLab Data Set (GLDS) in the OSDR.

 2. **RNASeq Consensus Pipeline Subworkflow**